joesingo/truthdiscovery/notes/algorithm-details.md

 ## Conflict Resolution on Heterogeneous Data

-* Aims to perform truth-discovery and calculate source reliability when *data is heterogeneous*
+* Aims to perform truth discovery and calculate source reliability when *data is heterogeneous*
   * claims are multi-valued (city has a population, area, mayor...)
   * different data types should be treated differently: categorical values are